jmuxfeldt/claude-coding-sandbox/Readme.md

    docker compose up -d --build  # the --build is only necessary if you change .env, Dockerfile, or docker-compose.yaml
    ```

-6. Add the following function to your ~/.profile or ~/.bashrc file:
+6. Add the following function to your ~/.profile or ~/.bashrc file: edit CHANGE_ME!!

    ```bash
    claude-dev() {